 To play the most harmonics on your flute start with the lowest note, C4 (or, if you have a B footjoint, B3).
 Here is a table of the lowest harmonics available on the modern flute.
 Those harmonics which are too difficult to be reasonably considered as humanly playable have been grayed out.

-Please notice that as you go higher, there will be less notes to get.
+Please notice that as you go higher, there will be fewer notes to get.
 Here are the same harmonics series in musical notation.

 As you will soon notice during your practice, it's not always straightforward to predict how difficult a given harmonic will be.
 In fact, this ultimately depends on the characteristics of your flute.
 However, in most cases the following list should reflect quite accurately the actual order of the most difficult harmonics.
 From the easier to the harder: